MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **ErrorAt** - Tag Value: Information about the place where the Failure happened

 - **ExceptionErrorMessage** - verbose error message

+#### Office_Android_EarlyTelemetry_ExpansionFilesErrors

+Android Package Kit (APK) expansion files for the Office mobile app are supplementary resource files that Android app developers can publish along with their app.
+To make our Expansion files download mechanism more reliable, we are logging the cause of errors that occur either in downloading the expansion files or while reading the downloaded expansion files.

+The following fields are collected:

+- **Data_ClassName** - Text representing the source code file name where there is an error.

+- **Data_ErrorMessage** - Text representing the operation that has failed.

+- **Data_ExceptionMessage** - An optional text field representing the cause of the exception.

+- **Data_ExceptionType** - An optional text field representing the name of the exception thrown from source code.

+- **Data_MethodName** - Text representing the method name in source code where there is an error.

 #### Office.Android.EarlyTelemetry.SharedLibraryLoadersearchAndloadLibraryError